-A second iteration of the project took place in February 2017 and culminated in a field trip to Tampere in March, where both groups of students (from Coventry and Tampere universities) performed together live.
+A second iteration of the project took place in February 2017 and culminated in a field trip to Tampere in March, where both groups of students (from Coventry and Tampere universities) performed together live at the Telakka Theatre.

 Top image: Lear and Cordelia in Prison circa 1779 William Blake 1757-1827 Bequeathed by Miss Alice G.E.
 Carthew 1940